ecamp/ecamp-site/src/content/pages/tos.en.md

 For a period of 7 days, the hosting company DigitalOcean automatically keeps backups of eCamp content.

-In addition, we store longer-term backups on an AWS S3 bucket from Amazon.
-These backups are only transmitted and stored on Amazon in encrypted form.
+In addition, we store longer-term backups for up to a year on an AWS S3 bucket from Amazon.
+These backups are only transmitted and stored on Amazon in encrypted form in a data center in Paris.
 This serves as a safeguard against data center failures at DigitalOcean.

 #### Use of cookies